ernst-schwaiger/crypto_prot/README.md

 ## Build and run tests

-- run `./gradlew build`
+Run `./gradlew build`.
 This will generate a self-signed root certificate, client and server certificates that are signed by the root certificate, as well as the associated keys.
 The certificates and keys are added to the client and server .jar files as resources in the subsequent compilation phase.

 ## Get unit test coverage via JaCoCo

-- run `./gradlew test jacocoTestReport`
+Run `./gradlew test jacocoTestReport`

 ## Client-Server Protocol

 The implemented RSA, DSA, SHA-1 primitives and the processing of certificates are used in the following client/server protocol.
-Ta avoid  cluttering the protocol, not all primitives were integrated, i.e. the elliptic curve/hashing/HMAC/AES functions were left out.
+To avoid  cluttering the protocol, not all primitives were integrated, i.e. the elliptic curve/hashing/HMAC/AES/Certificate functions were left out.
 Their usage is shown in the respective unit tests.

 Client and Server exchange messages via localhost:12345/Tcp, should be visible on wireshark.